dionysis11/ChatBot/README.md

 2. **Add PDF files** (optional):
     - If you want to load your own PDF files during initialization, place them in the `src/main/resources/docs` folder before running it.

-    -
-> [!IMPORTANT]
+    > **IMPORTANT**
     > The application will automatically load these PDFs when it starts and will delete them from this folder after the load for security reasons.

 3. **Build the application**:
     ```bash